rackerlabs/support-how-to/content/how-to/cloud-servers/rackspace-product-release-phases/index.md

 ---
 permalink: rackspace-product-release-phases/
-audit_date:
+audit_date: '2021-03-31'
 title: Rackspace Product Release Phases
 type: article
 created_date: '2012-11-09'
 created_by: Tarun Bhatti
-last_modified_date: '2016-01-15'
+last_modified_date: '2021-03-31'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Rose Morales
 product: Cloud Servers
 product_url: cloud-servers
 ---

-At Rackspace we have four release phases: Preview, Early Access Program, Limited Availability and Unlimited Availability.
-Here's quick overview of the release phases:
+At Rackspace Technology, we have four release phases: Preview, Early Access Program, Limited Availability, and Unlimited Availability.
+Here's a quick overview of the release
+phases:

 ### Preview

-Access granted to a very small number of customers and partners.
-Varied support levels, no SLA, no pricing, often API only and is not production ready.
+We grant access to a small number of customers and partners and offer varied support levels, no SLA, no pricing, often API only.
+The product is not production-ready.

 ### Early Access Program

-Access expanded to a larger number of customers.
-Varied support levels, no SLA, may or may not have pricing, often API only and is not production ready.
+We expand access to a larger number of customers.
+We offer varied support levels with no SLA and might not have pricing finalized, often providing only API access.
+The product is not production-ready.

 ### Limited Availability

-A production workload ready product.
-Ramp is being limited and tested for cloud scale.
-Includes 24x7x365 support, a full SLA, and billing and is production ready.
+This level is a production workload-ready product, although we limit the ramp and test it for cloud scalability.
+This level includes 24x7x365 support, a full SLA, billing, and is production-ready.

 ### Unlimited Availability

-Wait list is removed and product is available to all.
-Includes 24x7x365 support, a full SLA, and billing and is production ready.
+We remove the waitlist and make the product available to all.
+This level includes 24x7x365 support, a full SLA, billing, and it is production-ready.